Debt Yield vs DSCR: Key Differences for CRE Lending

 DSCR = Underwritten Net Operating Income / Total Annual Debt Service

-Debt Yield: The Static Measure of Leverage
+Debt Yield Formula and Calculation: The Static Leverage Measure

 Debt Yield = (Net Operating Income / Total Loan Amount) × 100

-Why Institutional Lenders Prioritize Debt Yield
+Why Institutional Lenders Prioritize Debt Yield in Real Estate

 Institutional credit committees prioritize Debt Yield because it reflects the fundamental creditworthiness of the loan quantum.
 In a high-interest-rate environment, a property may have a strong DSCR due to a legacy low-interest-rate loan, but a low Debt Yield indicates that the total debt is too high relative to the income.
 If the property must be refinanced at current market rates, a low Debt Yield reveals a high probability of a "capital gap" or default.
 By anchoring to a 9% or 10% Debt Yield, lenders ensure they are not over-leveraging based on temporary interest rate environments.